anthbapt/MOSAIK/README.rst

 📫 Contact
 ====

-For any questions, you can directly reach out to Anthony Baptista by emailing [anthony.baptista@kcl.ac.uk](mailto:anthony.baptista@kcl.ac.uk).
+For any questions, you can directly reach out to Anthony Baptista by emailing `anthony.baptista@kcl.ac.uk <mailto:anthony.baptista@kcl.ac.uk>`_.

 ♻️ License
 ====